ishaaq34/Chipseq_analysis_tutorial/13_visualization_heatmaps.md

 ---

-Across all genes, the meta-profiles show clear and reproducible mark-specific patterns that are obvious from both the shape of the curves and their amplitude on the Y axis.
-The input tracks sit around ~1.22–1.30 along the entire region, with only a very small rise near the TSS, which confirms that the background structure is low and there are no major mapping or copy-number artifacts.
-In contrast, the ceb ChIP reaches ~1.45–1.50 at the TSS before dropping back to ~1.30 across the gene body, a pattern and magnitude that match promoter-restricted occupancy of a transcription factor.
-H3K27me3 shows a broader profile with TSS values rising to ~2.0–2.2 and gradually decaying toward ~1.5 at the TES, consistent with the expected spread of a repressive chromatin domain rather than a sharply localized promoter mark.
-H3K9ac displays the highest dynamic range: the TSS peak reaches ~8–10 in one replicate and ~5 in the other, dropping to ~2–3 across the gene body, which is exactly the kind of focused acetylation seen at active promoters.
-The fact that replicates for each mark reach similar Y-axis heights and have nearly identical curve shapes indicates that the enrichment is real, reproducible, and well above the input background.

----
-<img width="1022" height="323" alt="Screenshot 2025-12-10 at 12 14 14 PM" src="https://github.com/user-attachments/assets/0c10ed9f-6ff9-43a1-82d6-0c029973c56f" />

----

 Each panel shows the expected hierarchy of promoter-proximal enrichment, and the contrast between marks is pretty stark.

-The input tracks sit between roughly 1.2 and 1.55 on the y-axis.
+The **input tracks** sit between roughly 1.2 and 1.55 on the y-axis.
 That flat, low-amplitude range is exactly what you expect from a background signal with no real TSS enrichment.

-The two CEB profiles stay in the same neighborhood, about 1.25 to 1.5, with only small oscillations and a shallow dip at the TSS.
+The **two CEB profiles** stay in the same neighborhood, about 1.25 to 1.5, with only small oscillations and a shallow dip at the TSS.
 They never rise above the background, which tells you the factor is either weakly bound or the data quality is modest.

-H3K27me3 is clearly different.
+**H3K27me3** is clearly different.
 Its signal climbs from about 1.7–2.0 in the flanks to peaks around 2.7–3.0 at the TSS in one replicate and about 2.5–2.75 in the other.
 That broad, mid-range elevation matches what you expect from a repressive domain mark.

-H3K9ac is the outlier.
+**H3K9ac** is the outlier.
 Instead of hovering around 1–3, it shoots to 12 in one replicate and 25 in the other.
 Those tall, narrow spikes reflect strong, promoter-proximal acetylation and clean separation from background noise.

+---
+<img width="1022" height="323" alt="Screenshot 2025-12-10 at 12 14 14 PM" src="https://github.com/user-attachments/assets/0c10ed9f-6ff9-43a1-82d6-0c029973c56f" />

+---

+Across all genes, the meta-profiles show clear and reproducible mark-specific patterns that are obvious from both the shape of the curves and their amplitude on the Y axis.

+The **input tracks** sit around **~1.22–1.30** along the entire region, with only a very small rise near the TSS, which confirms that the background structure is low and there are no major mapping or copy-number artifacts.

+In contrast, the **ceb ChIP** reaches **~1.45–1.50** at the TSS before dropping back to ~1.30 across the gene body, a pattern and magnitude that match promoter-restricted occupancy of a transcription factor.

+**H3K27me3** shows a broader profile with TSS values rising to **~2.0–2.2** and gradually decaying toward ~1.5 at the TES, consistent with the expected spread of a repressive chromatin domain rather than a sharply localized promoter mark.

+**H3K9ac** displays the highest dynamic range: the TSS peak reaches ~8–10 in one replicate and ~5 in the other, dropping to ~2–3 across the gene body, which is exactly the kind of focused acetylation seen at active promoters.

+The fact that replicates for each mark reach similar Y-axis heights and have nearly identical curve shapes indicates that the enrichment is real, reproducible, and well above the input background.

+---

 ### 3.2 Comparison: Portrait vs Panorama